earlephilhower/ESP8266SAM/README.md

 # ESP8266SAM
 Speech synthesis for ESP8266 using ported SAM code

-This is a port and wrapper of the reverse-engineered speech synthesizer Software Automatic Mouth (SAM).
+This is a port, wrapper, and update of the reverse-engineered speech synthesizer Software Automatic Mouth (SAM).
 Utilize it with the ESP8266Audio library ( https://github.com/earlephilhower/ESP8266Audio/ ) to have your ESP8266 speak via a DAC or a direct-drive speaker.
 No web services are required, everything from text parsing to speech generation is done directly on the ESP8266.

 Original sources:  https://github.com/s-macke/SAM

+This version has been reworked to generate 8-bit speech formants as well as proper time-series waveforms.
+A pull request has been sent with these changes to the original repo.

 ## Usage
 You will need: